jonase/eastwood/README.md

 ### `:no-ns-form-found`

 #### Warn about Clojure files where no `ns` form could be found

-New in Eastwood version 0.2.0.
-Updated in Eastwood version 0.2.3.

 If you explicitly specify `:source-paths` or `:test-paths`, or use the default Eastwood options from the command line that cause it to scan